Lorraine Atlass, President

-General Courier now has 81 employees and the latest in technology in all aspects.
+General Courier now has more than 60 employees and the latest in technology in all aspects.
 It is because of this that we can make more than 4,000 stops per day.

 Mike Israelson, Vice President

-In 1977, Mike was the first driver hired by the original owner of the company, becoming a full-,time driver in 1979.
+Mike started out in 1977 as a courier.
 In 1984, he became the driver supervisor and in 1986 was put in charge of sales as district manager.